percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-768](https://perconadev.atlassian.net/browse/EVEREST-768): The PostgreSQL pods now demonstrate the intended behavior by not getting stuck, as they automatically restart when the database is restarted.

-- [EVEREST-1232](https://perconadev.atlassian.net/browse/EVEREST-1232): The backups and restore pages have been updated to show consistent date formats .
+- [EVEREST-1232](https://perconadev.atlassian.net/browse/EVEREST-1232): The backups and restore pages have been updated to show consistent date formats.

 - [EVEREST-1253](https://perconadev.atlassian.net/browse/EVEREST-1253): The **Delete** option in the backup menu is properly now disabled if the backup is in the **Deleting** status.

-- [EVEREST-1273](https://perconadev.atlassian.net/browse/EVEREST-1273) Backend sends an empty response if the backup storage url is edited to an http address
+- [EVEREST-1273](https://perconadev.atlassian.net/browse/EVEREST-1273) Backend sends an empty response if the backup storage URL is edited to an HTTP address.

-- [EVEREST-1279](https://perconadev.atlassian.net/browse/EVEREST-1279): The CPU value displayed on the Resources page and the Database Summary panel is now consistent.
+- [EVEREST-1279](https://perconadev.atlassian.net/browse/EVEREST-1279): The CPU value displayed on the **Resources page** and the **Database Summary** panel is now consistent.

 - [EVEREST-1286](https://perconadev.atlassian.net/browse/EVEREST-1286): When editing a backup schedule, the option to change the backup name is now disabled.